pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 ...
 Until I started getting errors I hadn't before.
 And the stacktrace makes no sense - the line where the error was raised couldn't possibly even raise that error.
-I had a rescue around all the HTTP calls I was doing, so how wasn't it rescued there?!...
+I had a rescue around all the HTTP calls I was making, so how wasn't it rescued there?!...
 Oh.
 God.
 Wait.
 It's `Timeout::timeout`, isn't it?...

 It was.
 I suspect it was doubly-bad as HTTP.rb itself uses `Timeout::timeout` for its timeouts [^2].
 I was triggering this condition fairly often, in just hundreds of requests, on my machine - there's no way we can ship it like this.

+## Alternatives

 Time to look for alternatives, I guess...
 I'll try not to get into hideous technical detail, for both your sake and mine.
 I checked, and it